 - "Minding the Gap: COVID-19 and Existing Environmental Health Disparities in King County, Washington State"

 - Esther Min, University of Washington

 Discussant: Marccus Hendricks, University of Maryland

-This symposium is an initiative of the NIEHS Disaster Research Response Environmental Health Sciences Network and event planning is led by Network Co-Chair Erin N. Haynes, University of Kentucky
+This symposium was an initiative of the NIEHS Disaster Research Response Environmental Health Sciences Network and event planning was led by Network Co-Chair Erin N. Haynes, University of Kentucky